-Just five years ago the advice would‘ve been to make sure that the home computer was placed in a room where you could monitor what your child was doing.
+Just five years ago the advice would have been to make sure that the home computer was placed in a room where you could monitor what your child was doing.

 But in the era of smart phones, tablets, iPads and laptops parents need new strategies to help manage teenage behaviour.
 Unlike younger children, parents face a tougher balancing act when it comes to giving them the freedom to explore and connect but also making sure they stay safe online.

 The first issue is that devices have got smaller, more personal, more mobile and more connected than ever before.
-With the finding that 10 is the age that most children get their own smartphone, no longer is the home PC the primary way that teens connect with the internet.
+With most children getting their phone around 11, the home PC is no longer the primary way that teens connect with the internet.

 The Internet of Things (IoT) has also meant that gaming consoles and smart devices such as watches can be connected to online communities and social media.

 With so many ways to connect to the internet, it is important that parents help teenagers to have down time away from the device.
 The best way to do this is to role model it yourself!
 In the real world it’s very easy to monitor your front door, in the digital world devices can act like doors so it is important to know how these can be accessed.

 Understanding the impact of social media on teens

 The second issue is the growing concern that teenagers are living more of their lives through social media rather than face to face.
 For example, issues that were once only problems in school or on the way home from school, are now being played out to a digital audience on social media.

 The effect of this means that embarrassing moments or rumours now travel faster through a teenager’s community.
 Their peers get updates constantly about what happened mixed with variety of opinions.

 Most young people would feel that they are capable of dealing with their peer relationships whether it’s asking someone to stop doing something that make them feel uncomfortable or something that is clearly inappropriate.